 - Repost the content shared by your customers.
 Amplifying the content of your most engaged customers is an efficient way to increase the engagement and reach of your social channels.
 Buffer, a social media management tool, has been using this tactic to great success – by reposting the best user‑generated content, they increased the number of Instagram followers by 400% in one year!

-Three brands using micro influencers to increase conversions
+Examples of brands using micro influencers to increase conversions

 At the time of decreasing reach for branded social content, what do forward-thinking brands do?
 They encourage their customers to share their experiences, engage with the content, and amplify it within their community.